 13. The Piononos

 This charming Andalusian dessert is reminiscent of the Spanish-Muslim cakes that were made around the 11th century.
-They say this candy is inspired by Pope Pius IX.
+It is said that this sweet is inspired by Pope Pius IX.

 The pionono consists of two distinct parts: the sponge cake base rolled into a cylindrical shape and the toasted cream that crowns this delicacy.
-The Santa Fe bakery prepares this delicacy every day by hand.
+The Santa Fe bakery prepares this delicacy daily.

-In Almonte (Huelva) one sweet stands out above all: the hooves.
-In fact, this snack is in the shape of a horse’s hoof, prepared with sponge cake, syrup, egg yolk, custard and shredded coconut.
+In Almonte (Huelva) one sweet stands out above all: pezuñas.
+Indeed, this snack is shaped like a horse’s hoof, prepared with sponge cake, syrup, custard, custard cream and shredded coconut.

 In the Hierro confectionery, one of the oldest in town, they still prepare this sweet using traditional manufacturing methods.